Brian Engblom

-Brian Paul Engblom (born January 27, 1955) is a Canadian ice hockey broadcaster for the Tampa Bay Lightning, and a former professional hockey defenseman.
-He was a three-time Stanley Cup winner with the Montreal Canadiens.
+Brian Paul Engblom (born January 27, 1955) is a Canadian ice hockey broadcaster for the Tampa Bay Lightning, and a former professional hockey defenceman.
+He was a two-time Stanley Cup champion with the Montreal Canadiens.

 Biography

 Engblom was born in Winnipeg, Manitoba, and played for the University of Wisconsin–Madison.
-He was drafted 22nd overall by the Montreal Canadiens in the 1975 NHL Entry Draft.
+He was drafted 22nd overall by the Montreal Canadiens in the 1975 NHL entry draft.
 He played his first two professional seasons with Montreal's AHL affiliate Nova Scotia Voyageurs before playing in his first NHL game in the 1977 Stanley Cup playoffs with Montreal.
-He won two Stanley Cups, in 1978, and 1979 with the Canadiens.
-Engblom's name was left off the Cup in 1977 because he played no regular season games.
-He played in two playoff games and did not play in the finals.
+While the Canadiens won the Stanley Cup in 1977, his name was left off the Cup due to playing no regular season games.
+However, Engblom would become a regular with the Canadiens and wound up winning the Cup with the team in 1978 and 1979.

 In September 1982, while he was establishing himself as a top NHL defenseman, Engblom was traded to the Washington Capitals as part of a six-player blockbuster trade that sent him, Doug Jarvis, Rod Langway and Craig Laughlin to Washington in exchange for Rick Green and Ryan Walter.
-A season later, he was dealt with Ken Houston to the Los Angeles Kings in exchange for future Hall Of Famer Larry Murphy.
-He finished his career with stints for the Buffalo Sabres, and Calgary Flames.
+A season later, he was dealt with Ken Houston to the Los Angeles Kings in exchange for future hall of famer Larry Murphy.
+He finished his career with stints for the Buffalo Sabres and Calgary Flames.
 Engblom's final NHL season of 1986–87 ended prematurely due to bone spurs in his spinal column that required major surgery to repair.
 In 11 seasons, Engblom scored 29 goals and 177 assists.